 Under state law, the District may deposit funds within a fiscal agent bank organized under the laws of the State of Louisiana, the laws of any other state in the union, or the laws of the United States.
 The District may invest in United States bonds, treasury notes, or certificates and time deposits of state banks organized under Louisiana law and national banks having principal offices in Louisiana.
-At December 31, 2021, the District's cash and interest-bearing deposits (book balances) consisted of demand deposits totaling \$159,768.
+At December 31, 2022, the District's cash and interest-bearing deposits (book balances) consisted of demand deposits totaling \$\$135,988.

 Custodial credit risk for deposits is the risk that in the event of the failure of a depository financial institution, the District's deposits may not be recovered or will not be able to recover collateral securities that are in the possession of an outside party.
 These deposits are stated at cost, which approximates market.
-Under state law, these deposits, (or the resulting bank balances) must be secured by federal deposit insurance or similar federal securities plus the federal deposit insurance must at all times equal the amount on deposit with the fiscal agent bank.
+Under state law, these deposits, (or the resulting bank balances) must be secured by federal deposit insurance or similar federal security or the pledge of securities owned by the fiscal agent bank.
+The market value of the pledged securities plus the federal deposit insurance must at all times equal the amount on deposit with the fiscal agent bank.
 These securities are held in the name of the District or the pledging fiscal agent bank by a holding or custodial bank that is mutually acceptable to both parties.
-Deposit balances (bank balances) at December 31, 2021, totaled \$160,273 and were fully secured by FDIC Insurance.
+Deposit balances (bank balances) at December 31, 2022, totaled \$160,273 and were fully secured by FDIC Insurance.